-The University of North Alabama Police encourages you to report criminal activity even if you do not want to take legal action in order to help us maintain accurate statistical records.
-The University Police is responsible for preparing the University's Annual Security & Fire Safety Report and for compiling the crime statistics included in the report.
-We would like to keep the community as informed as possible.
-The information you report may require the UPD to issue a Crime Alert/UPD Advisory/Lion Alert if they determine that the circumstances warrant such action.
-Also, see information below regarding another way in which to make a voluntary, confidential reporting of forcible and non-forcible sexual offenses.
+UPD encourages you to report criminal activity even if you do not want to take legal action in order to help UPD maintain accurate statistical records.
+UPD is responsible for preparing the University's Annual Security & Fire Safety Report and for compiling the crime statistics included in the report.
+University Police would like to keep the community as informed as possible.
+The information you report may require the UPD to issue a Crime Alert/UPD Advisory/Lion Alert if the circumstances warrant such action.